Andrew J. Reitz

 4/2008 - 6/2011 |

-facilities.
-I built or maintained the following: alert monitoring, performance monitoring, oncall
+built and/or maintained the following: alert monitoring, performance

-support, build/release, MySQL administration, backups, and tools development.
-Projects included:
+monitoring, on-call support, build/release, MySQL administration, backups, and

 monitoring from scratch.